 The trail can be accessed from Chambers Walk at two points.
 Either enter Chambers Walk at the end of Tauroa Road, and bike 1.2km up to the trail, or enter Chambers Walk at the Te Mata Peak Car Park gates on Te Mata Peak Road and travel 500m to the start.

-Please note that Chambers Walk is not a Mountain Trail Bike trail.
+Please note that Chambers Walk is a shared trail so bikers need to watch for walkers.

 Detoured section on Te Aratipi Uphill Single Trail – May 2017